23396784/FIFA-2018-Player-Performance/README.md

 💼 Wage distributions among the world’s best clubs (Barça, Madrid, PSG, etc.)

-This project provides deep insights into player valuation, role-based performance patterns, and club recruitment strategies, offering a data-driven understanding of how elite football operates from a talent and economic perspective.
+The project provides deep insights into player valuation, role-based performance patterns, and club recruitment strategies, offering a data-driven understanding of how elite football operates from a talent and economic perspective.

+The project explores FIFA 2018 player performance using Power BI to identify key factors that influence player success and team outcomes.
+The dataset includes detailed attributes such as player ratings, positions, nationalities, physical stats, market value, and performance metrics.

+The goal of this analysis is to uncover actionable insights, including:

+⭐ Top-performing players by rating

+⚽ Comparison of player performance across positions

+🌍 Player distribution by country and club

+📊 Correlation between player attributes and overall rating

+💰 Relationship between market value and performance metrics

+The dashboard provides an interactive visual exploration of:

+Player ratings and attributes

+Team and nationality breakdowns

+Age and performance distribution

+Key drivers behind high-performing players

+This project was completed as part of a data visualisation exercise to develop strong analytical thinking and storytelling using Power BI.

+📌 Tools used:

+Power BI (Dashboard & Analysis)

+Excel (Data Cleaning - EDA)